 How to Make Dish Soap That Actually Works

 Natural dish soaps are superior in terms of providing greener alternatives safe for your health and the environment.
-Better yet, natural homemade dish soap also works just as good as the commercial dish soaps on the market.
+Better yet, natural homemade dish soap also works just as well as the commercial dish soap on the market.
 Like other dish soaps, it is effective at removing dirt and bacteria, including sticky grease and oil.
-So, even though you can easily purchase that store bought stuff at the nearest grocery, don’t settle for those harsh chemicals.
+So, even though you can easily purchase that store-bought stuff at the nearest grocery, don’t settle for those harsh chemicals.

 Rather, make another simple choice to switch to homemade and natural.
 As with many of the other alternatives we recommend to you here at Enticingly Simple, making your own natural dish soap will provide an entirely positive experience.
 Plus, you won’t have to wonder if those chemicals from traditional dish soaps have any lasting impact on your health since you won’t be using them anymore.